gajus/gitdown/.gitdown/usage.md

 ### Gulp

-Third-party plugin is not needed.
+Gitdown `write` method returns a promise, that will make Gulp wait until the task is completed.
+No third-party plugins needed.

 ```js
 var gulp = require('gulp'),